 The planning process for this 120 credit degree began in March 2008, during which time MDC discussed the proposed BS-ECE degree with several representatives of the Florida Department of Education Bureau of Educator Recruitment, Development and Retention.
 These individuals advised that, although primary teachers don't need the Reading or PreK Disabilities endorsements, including them reinforces the MDC commitment to early identification and literacy.
 In addition, MDC consulted with Miami Dade County Public Schools Early Childhood Education leaders who were enthusiastic about the degree, and particularly about the three endorsements.
 Community members representing the Children's Trust and the Early Learning Coalition supported the proposed BS-ECE degree and provided MDC with a grant to fund creation of the curriculum.
-Representatives from FIU, Barry University, University of Miami, St. Thomas University, and Florida Memorial University all confirmed their support of the MDC BS-ECE degree as a pipeline for students who wish to earn advanced degrees from their institutions.
-The proposed BS-ECE degree provides a career ladder for childcare providers who wish to move from College Credit Certificate and Florida Child Care Professional Credential to the associate's degree to the bachelor's degree.
+Representatives from FIU, Barry University, University of Miami, St. Thomas University, and Florida Memorial University all confirmed their support of the MDC BS-ECE degree provides a career ladder for childcare providers who wish to move from College Credit Certificate and Florida Child Care Professional Credential to the associate's degree to the bachelor's degree.
 No other local institution offers this bachelor degree program.
+Consequently, only graduates of the proposed MDC BS-ECE degree and the proposed MDC severe program.
 Consequently, only graduates of the proposed MDC BS-ECE degree will be so well prepared to meet workforce demands.

-- 6. The expected term and year of the first term of upper division enrollment: January 2012 - Description of funds available for program startup costs, including promised support from local businesses and industries:
+6. The expected term and year of the first term of upper division enrollment: January 2012

+7. Description of funds available for program startup costs, including promised support from local businesses and industries: